Top Alternatives to AutoCAD

 One of the first things that might make BricsCAD a more attractive option to you is the possibility of a one-time purchase as opposed to being forced into monthly or annual subscriptions.
 The one-time fee to own BricsCAD Pro costs just a bit more than a one-year AutoCAD subscription.
 Plus, it supports DWG and DXF, which are the industry-standard file formats for CAD.

-BricsCAD is a great piece of software to opt for if you’re already used to AutoCAD since they have a pretty similar interface; a lot of the shortcuts and commands are the same.
+BricsCAD is a great piece of software to opt for if you’re already used to AutoCAD since they have a pretty similar interface, making it one of the best AutoCAD substitutes.
+A lot of the shortcuts and commands are the same.
 The program also supports both 2D drafting and 3D modeling, just like AutoCAD.
 In fact, BricsCAD was used in the design of the Port House in Antwerp, Belgium, as well as the Hinckley Leisure Centre in Hinckley, UK.

 Solidworks also comes with built-in features that will help you perform simulations like stress analysis, motion analysis, and fluid flow.
 There’s no need to grab plugins to add this kind of functionality, so it beats AutoCAD in that regard.
 Range Aero, an unmanned freight helicopter company, makes use of Solidworks for design and simulation.